Media pools are logical containers created in Veeam Backup & Replication to organize and administrate tapes.

 All Veeam media pools are global.
 They span tapes that belong to multiple libraries.
 In a global media pool, you can move tapes between the libraries without need to catalog them.
-For example, if you need to restore data from tapes, you can insert the tapes into any tape library in the pool.

 Mind the hardware encryption.
 If the tapes are encrypted by native hardware means of a tape library, you cannot read them at tape device with another encryption standard or with hardware encryption turned off.